Chinese symbols for peace. Source: https://chinesecalligraphystore.com/

 Develop action items aimed at shaping public opinion and countering pro-war narratives.

-Track geopolitical flashpoints (as outlined in the mission) and launch targeted projects focused on peaceful outcomes.
+Track geopolitical flashpoints and launch targeted projects focused on peaceful outcomes.

-Engage local, state, and federal representatives, business leaders, government officials, and educational institutions to influence policy and promote diplomacy.
+Engage leaders and institutions to influence policy and promote diplomacy.

 Identify and collaborate with allied organizations that share our vision of peace and global cooperation.